yzhao7322/CurVol/README.md

 <!-- badges: end -->

-The goal of CurVol is to document useful functions to analyse the volatility of functional curve data.
-Methods and tools in this package replicate the hypothesis testing, model estimation, and backtesting Value-at-risk in a series of papers including:
+The goal of CurVol is to document useful functions to analyze the volatility of functional time series data.
+Methods and tools in this package replicate hypothesis testing, model estimation, and backtesting in a series of papers:

 Hormann, S., Horvath, L., Reeder, R. (2013).
 A functional version of the ARCH model.
 Econometric Theory, 29(2), 267-288.